 Prover liveness

 The proving system must be operational for solver reimbursement.
 If a prover goes down, solvers may stop filling intents because they cannot get repaid.
-Modular proving architectures that support multiple fallback provers mitigate this risk significantly.
+Modular proving architectures that support multiple fallback provers reduce this risk significantly.

 Smart contract risk